+Swine management is a scientific and business-oriented field of animal care and husbandry requiring extensive knowledge of efficient swine production Practices .
+The student in this program will develop swine industry skills and management techniques relative to developing knowledge in all phases of swine production.
 NOTE: Only students who do not need additional coursework and who take the number of credits or courses as listed each semester can complete the program in the time given.

-Others will take longer to complete.
+SPRING SEMESTER

-FALL SEMESTER SPRING SEMESTER AGR 150 Ag/Consumer Related Occup I 1 AGR 164 Animal Nutrition & Health 3 AGR 161 Animal Evaluation and AGR 174 Artificial Insemination-Swine 1 Selection 3 AGR 175 Computer Appl in Agribus 3 AGR 180 Swine Management 2 AGR 182 Applied Pork Prod Skills 2 AGR 202 Intro to Animal Science 4 Approved Elective 1-4 FYE 101 Blazing Your Trail 1 Approved Elective(s) 2-4 13-15 10-13
+AGR 150 Ag/Consumer Related Occup I 1 AGR 164 Animal Nutrition & Health 3 AGR 161 Animal Evaluation and AGR 174 Artificial Insemination-Swine 1 Selection 3 AGR 175 Computer Appl in Agribusiness 3 AGR 180 Swine Management 2 AGR 182 Applied Pork Prod Skills or AGR 202 Intro to Animal Science 4 AGR 176 Pork Production Practicum 2 FYE 101 Blazing Your Trail 1 Approved Elective 1-4 Approved Elective(s) 2-4 13-15 1 0-13 SPRING/SUMMER SEMESTER